-An Azure AD App Registration (or AAD AppReg) provides the ability for the application we’re creating to communicate with the Microsoft Graph.
-This will not only provide the access to the Graph, but to the specific operations in the Graph required to perform our scenario.
+An Azure AD App Registration (or AAD AppReg) provides the ability for the application we are creating to communicate with the Microsoft Graph.
+This will not only provide access to the graph but also to the specific operations in the graph required to perform our scenario.

 Each application you want the Microsoft identity platform to perform identity and access management (IAM) for needs to be registered.
-Whether it’s a client application like a web or mobile app, or it’s a web API that backs a client app, registering it establishes a trust relationship between your application and the identity provider, the Microsoft identity platform.
+Whether it’s a client application like a web or mobile app, or a web API that backs a client app, registering it establishes a trust relationship between your application and the identity provider, the Microsoft identity platform.

-- Ensure that you have an active Microsoft 365 subscription.
+- Ensure that you have a active Microsoft 365 subscription.

 - Ensure that you have an Microsoft 365 administrative user ID and password.

 Create a new Azure AD application registration

 Registering your application establishes a trust relationship between your app and the Microsoft identity platform.
-The trust is unidirectional: your app trusts the Microsoft identity platform, and not the other way around.
+The trust is unidirectional: your app trusts the Microsoft identity platform, not the other way around.

 Follow these steps to create the app registration: